zjt000125/Notes/Exam_Preparation_MBZUAI/CV703_Midterm/questions.md

 ### 16. Name any five applications of object detection in airbone sensors?

+Five applications of object detection in airborne sensors include:

+1. **Agriculture:** Airborne sensors equipped with object detection capabilities are used in agriculture for tasks like crop monitoring, disease detection, and yield estimation.

+2. **Environmental Monitoring:** Airborne sensors can aid in environmental monitoring by detecting and tracking wildlife, assessing vegetation health, and monitoring changes in land use.

+3. **Disaster Response:** Object detection in airborne sensors is crucial for disaster response efforts, enabling the identification of survivors, damaged infrastructure, and hazards in disaster-stricken areas.

+4. **Security and Surveillance:** Airborne sensors with object detection capabilities are utilized for security and surveillance purposes, such as monitoring borders, tracking illegal activities, and enhancing public safety.

+5. **Infrastructure Inspection:** Airborne sensors can be used for inspecting critical infrastructure like bridges, power lines, and pipelines, detecting anomalies, and ensuring structural integrity.

 ### 17. What are the issues with Conventional CNN-based Object Detectors?
 How these issues are addressed in DETR?